 Early marketing

 It's never too early to start marketing.
-Early feedback from an MVP launch helps inform your marketing strategy by revealing what resonates with your target audience and what aspects of the product need further emphasis.
-An MVP also fosters an early marketing approach, allowing brands to engage with early adopters and drum up their interest in the final product.
+Early feedback from an MVP launch helps inform your marketing strategy by revealing what resonates with your actual users and what aspects of the product need further emphasis.
+An MVP also fosters an early marketing approach, allowing brands to engage with early adopters and build excitement in the final product.

 Easier to get funded

-In addition to the reasons below, there is an extra advantage for startups seeking third-party investments.
-There are billions of ambitious startup founders who have a million-dollar business idea, but only a percentage of these founders will research the market needs and users' needs to work out a business plan.
+In addition to the reasons below, there is an extra advantage for startups seeking funding.
+There are billions of ambitious startup founders who have a million-dollar business idea, but only a percentage of these founders will research the market needs and users' needs to work out a solid business strategy.
 Entrepreneurs who end up building a real product are even rarer.

-However, no approach is perfect, and that doesn't exclude MVPs.
-Limited functionality raises the risk of losing some customers who aren't satisfied with the offered core functionality.
-To eliminate this threat, you need to think through the features you plan to include in your MVP so that your product solves a problem of potential users and all the features contribute to usability.
+However, no approach is perfect, and MVPs are no exception.
+Limited functionality increases the risk of losing customers who are dissatisfied with the core functionality offered.
+To eliminate this threat, you need to think through the features you plan to include in your MVP so that your product solves a problem for potential users and all the features contribute to usability.

 Determine the problem